vlang/vlang-blog/content/blog/getting-started-with-v.md

 The [V Language Server](https://github.com/vlang/vls) (WIP) is an [LSP](https://microsoft.github.io/language-server-protocol/) compatible language server.
-The VSCode extension should be able to automatically download and instal VLS.
+The VSCode extension should be able to automatically download and install VLS.
 In case of errors, check out the [pre-built binaries](https://github.com/vlang/vls/releases), or [build VLS from source](https://github.com/vlang/vls#build-from-source).
 If your find any bugs, get them confirmed in the **#vls** channel on our server and then report them on